 If only buying a home was as simple as taking a BuzzFeed quiz, as in: Choose your aesthetic — classic boho or modern chic?
 Pick a backyard fantasy — patio with a fire pit or luxe infinity pool?

-Unfortunately, it's rare that you ever get everything you want in a home — and a good number of homebuyers seem to make decisions they come to regret down the road.
-According to a new survey out from Trulia, 44% of Americans say they have a regret about their current home or the process they went through in choosing it.
+Unfortunately, it's rare to get everything you want in a home — and a good number of homebuyers seem to make decisions they come to regret down the road.
+According to a survey out from Trulia, 44% of Americans say they have a regret about their current home or the process they went through in choosing it.

 The top regret among homeowners?
 Wishing they'd bought a bigger house, a sentiment shared among one-third of those surveyed.
 But while they dream of extra square footage, actually acquiring it isn't feasible for most: More than one in five Americans said a home purchase they made in the past is now holding them back from changing their current living situation.